 Do you think there’s enough water on the Moon’s poles to power large human settlements in the future?

-It’s too early to comment but going by the amount estimated from Chandrayaan 1 Mini-SAR observations, it seems there could be enough.
-Chandrayaan 2’s orbiter can tell us more details about it.
+It’s too early to comment but going by the minimum amount estimated from Chandrayaan 1 Mini-SAR observations, it seems there could be enough.
+The Chandrayaan 2 orbiter can reveal more details.

 How is the Chandrayaan 2 orbiter positioned to provide us more insights on water on the Moon?